Pay-per-Use Billing

 If you change the specifications of a pay-per-use cluster, the original order will become invalid and a new order will be placed.
 You will be billed based on the new specifications.

-• HBase, Doris, and ClickHouse clusters are charged by hour.
+- HBase, ClickHouse, and Doris clusters are billed by hour.
 The smallest billing unit for compute unit usage is one hour, and partial hours are counted as full hours.

 Impacts of Arrears

 Lifecycle of a pay-per-use CloudTable resource shows the statuses a pay-per-use CloudTable instance can have throughout its lifecycle.
-After purchasing a resource, it remains operational throughout the billing cycle.
-This can be referred to as the validity period.
+After a resource is purchased, it enters a valid period and runs normally during this period.
 If your account is in arrears, the resource enters the grace period and then the retention period.

 The system will bill you for pay-per-use resources after each billing cycle ends.
 If your account goes into arrears, we will notify you by email, SMS, or in-app message.

 If your account is insufficient to pay your amount due, your account goes into arrears, and the pay-per-use CloudTable resource enters the grace period.
-You need to pay the fees of your pay-per-use resource incurred during the grace period.
-You can click Billing in the upper right corner and check the fees on the Overview page.
-Huawei Cloud will deduct the fees after you top up your account.
+You are still responsible for expenditures generated during the grace period.
+You can view the charges on the Billing Center > Overview page and pay any past due balance as needed.